paulodetarsofm/fullstack-hy2020.github.io--exercises/part0/exercise-0-4.md

 # 0.4: New note diagram

-Diagram depicting the situation where the user creates a new note on the specific page.
+diagram depicting the situation where the user creates a new note on the page https://studies.cs.helsinki.fi/exampleapp/notes by writing something into the text field and clicking the _Save_ button.

 ```mermaid
 sequenceDiagram